kubernetes-sigs/kube-api-linter/README.md

 ## DuplicateMarkers

-The `duplicatemarkers` linter checks that all markers in the API types which have duplicated markers related with field and type.
+The `duplicatemarkers` linter checks for duplicate markers related with specific type or field.

-### Fixes

-The `duplicatemarkers` linter can automatically fix markers that are duplicated.

-When the marker is duplicated, the linter will suggest to remove the duplicate marker.
+This linter diagnose _only_ if the marker and value together are completely unique. e.g. the `duplicatemarkers` will not diagnose the field has kubebuilder:validation:MaxLength=10 and kubebuilder:validation:MaxLength=11

+About the duplicated markers which has different value, it requires specific rule for each marker, these are processed by its corresponding linter.

 ## Integers